LEARN ABOUT OUR MINISTRIES

 If you wish to help, please contact our Community Meal Coordinator, Martha Bachman at 518-563-2304.

 Update : Despite the easing of COVID restrictions, as always we take community health seriously.
-To that end, in an abundance of caution, St. Peter's Church and Trinity Church have made the joint decision to cancel the Community Meals on Tuesdays & Wednesdays.
-There will be no take-out meals available because our facilities do not conform to current Health Department guidelines for social distancing and sanitizing.
+To that end, as of June 2021, in an abundance of caution, St. Peter's Church and Trinity Church have made the joint decision to continue the Community Meals on Tuesdays & Thursdays, as a take-only option only.

 Serving at God's Altar